 Literature on LGBTQ+ immigrants and refugees in Canada remains very thin (Envisioning Global LGBT Human Rights, 2015; Toronto Public Health and Access Alliance, 2011).
 Only a handful of studies have examined how sexual orientation and gender intersect with newcomer/migration status and race to produce unique and differential outcomes for immigrant/refugee LGBTQ+ groups in Canada (Envisioning Global LGBT Human Rights, 2015; Ylioja and Craig, 2014).

-This study will investigate the following questions:
+This study investigated the following questions::

 - What are the experiences and root causes of systemic discrimination, barriers and social exclusions that newcomer LGBTQ+ newcomer women face?